 Working joint supplements into your dog's health plan is a great place to start.
 In addition to the aforementioned "big 3", there is a new kid on the block making waves in the joint health game.

 Green lipped mussels hail from crisp waters of New Zealand.
-This magical ingredient works on a genetic level to prevent joint degeneration.
-Green lipped mussels actively cease the growth of an enzyme called cyclooxygenase that is responsible for causing painful joint inflammation.
+This magical ingredient works on a genetic level to promote joint health.
+Green lipped mussels help prevent the growth of an enzyme called cyclooxygenase that is responsible for causing uncomfortable joint inflammation.

 PetHonesty has developed an amazing (and tasty!) supplement using the power of green lipped mussels, Turmeric, and glucosamine.
-Pure Mobility is all-natural and safe for dogs of all breeds and ages.
+Pure Mobility is natural and safe for dogs of all breeds and ages.

 Protein is King